EXCCoin/exccdata/README.md

 * The `BlockDataSaver` interface required by `chainMonitor` for storage of collected data.

-`dcrpg` defines:
+`exccpg` defines:

-* The `ChainDB` type, which is the primary exported type from `dcrpg`, providing an interface for a PostgreSQL database.
+* The `ChainDB` type, which is the primary exported type from `exccpg`, providing an interface for a PostgreSQL database.
 * A large set of lower-level functions to perform a range of queries given a `*sql.DB` instance and various parameters.
 * The internal package contains the raw SQL statements.

-`dcrsqlite` defines:
+`exccsqlite` defines:

 * A `sql.DB` wrapper type (`DB`) with the necessary SQLite queries for storage and retrieval of block and stake data.
-* The `wiredDB` type, intended to satisfy the `APIDataSource` interface used by the dcrdata app's API.
+* The `wiredDB` type, intended to satisfy the `APIDataSource` interface used by the exccdata app's API.
 The block header is not stored in the DB, so a RPC client is used by `wiredDB` to get it on demand. `wiredDB` also includes methods to resync the database file.